 This project has 6 work packages (WP), each based around a different combination of skills and expertise.
+Stop sitting and doing nothing!
+Change everything here and now with australian online casino real money!
+Don’t wait a second!
 For WP2-6 there will be a focus on a particular detection technology

 A participatory interdisciplinary approach will be used to evaluate the needs of stakeholders and to ensure that the technologies meet these.